pst-on-github/homebridge-enocean/README.md

 1. Configuring the FSSA in Homebridge

-    1. To figure out the EnoID turn on the confirmation telegrams at the FSSA and activate the *EnOcean Learn* accessory.
-Monitor the Homebridge log while switching the FSSA using the right button, note the EnOID.
+    1. To figure out the EnOcean ID turn on the confirmation telegrams at the FSSA and activate the *EnOcean Learn* accessory.
+Monitor the Homebridge log while switching the FSSA using the right button, note the EnOcean ID.

-    2. Manually create a device in the Homebridge configuration using the EnOID and EEP `A5-38-08` or `F6-02-01`.
+    2. Manually create a device in the Homebridge configuration using the EnOcean ID and EEP `A5-38-08` or `F6-02-01`.
 Reboot Homebridge.
 The FSSA should now appear as accessory in Homebridge.

 2. Teach-in Homebridge to the FSSA